Person injured after a slip and fall accident on a wet floor in a Missouri store

 Frequently Asked Questions About Slip and Fall Compensation in Missouri

-Can I still recover compensation if I was partly at fault for my slip and fall?
+Can I still get compensation if I was partly at fault?

 Yes.
 Missouri’s pure comparative fault rule allows you to recover compensation even if you were partially responsible.
 Your total damages are simply reduced by your percentage of fault.
 For example, if you were 30% at fault and your damages total $50,000, you would recover $35,000.
 You are only completely barred from recovery if you were 100% at fault, which is rare.

-What if the property owner says they did not know about the hazard?
+What if the owner claims they didn’t know about the hazard?

 You do not have to prove they had actual knowledge.
 Missouri law also holds property owners liable if they should have known about the hazard through reasonable inspection and maintenance.
 If a spill sat on the floor of a supermarket for two hours before you fell, the store had constructive notice of the danger even if no employee specifically reported it.

-How long does a Missouri slip and fall case take to resolve?
+How long does a slip and fall case take to settle?

 Cases that settle out of court typically resolve within six to eighteen months, depending on the complexity of the liability issues and how long your medical treatment takes to conclude.
 Cases that go to trial take longer.
 Most slip and fall cases with clear liability and well-documented damages settle before trial.

-Do I have to pay taxes on my slip and fall settlement?
+Will I owe taxes on my slip and fall settlement?

 Generally, compensation for physical injuries and medical expenses is not taxable under federal tax law.
 However, portions of a settlement attributable to lost wages or punitive damages may be taxable.
 You should consult a tax professional for advice specific to your situation.

-What does it cost to hire a slip and fall attorney?
+How much does a slip and fall attorney cost?

 Chad G. Mann handles slip and fall cases on a contingency fee basis.
 You pay nothing upfront, and no attorney fees are owed unless he recovers money for you.
 The firm’s fee is capped at 30%, which is below the industry standard of 33-40%.
 You have no financial risk in scheduling a consultation or pursuing a claim.

-Talk to a Missouri Slip and Fall Attorney Today
+How a Missouri Slip and Fall Attorney Can Help

 Insurance companies have experienced adjusters and defense attorneys working to minimize your payout from the moment your accident is reported.
 You deserve someone equally experienced in your corner.